Michigan basketball under Dusty May: Insiders reveal transfer portal news, 2026 recruits, roster, best targets

 The confetti had barely hit the floor following Michigan national title on April 6 when the college basketball transfer portal opened on Tuesday, April 7.
 The Wolverines and coach Dusty May have worked the transfer portal perhaps better than any other program the past couple years as Michigan won it all this season with five starters brought in via the portal.
 Star Yaxel Lendeborg is now out of eligibility, while other key members of the title team could head to the NBA.

-Which players will return to the 2026 Michigan roster, and who are the top Michigan basketball transfer portal targets?
+Which players will return to the 2026 Michigan roster, and who are the top Michigan basketball transfer portal targets as the portal closes for new entries at the end of Tuesday?
 If you love the Wolverines, or want the latest roster updates and Michigan transfer portal news, be sure to see what the proven team of insiders are saying at TheMichiganInsider the 247Sports affiliate that covers Michigan.

 If you want all of the latest Michigan news and scoop, there's no better place than TheMichiganInsider.
 It's the most trusted source for intel on the Wolverines and has the largest and most dedicated community of Michigan fans.
 The staff -- led by longtime insider Sam Webb -- will tell you what's happening before it happens.
 Sign up for a VIP membership now and uncover all of the insider info, analysis and more.